 3.2 The Customer acknowledges and accepts responsibility for the content of the Messages sent via the Service.
 The Customer warrants not to transmit any Message which includes any unlawful, harassing, libellous, abusive, threatening, harmful, obscene, ‘spam’, ‘junk mail’ or otherwise objectionable material of any kind, or any material that violates the rights of a third party, including but not limited to the intellectual property rights of that party.
 The Customer agrees that Edgility will not be liable or responsible for the content and nature of the Messages.

-3.3 The Customer can only use the Service for legitimate business purposes to communicate with employees, existing business relationships and existing customers.
+3.4 The Customer can only use the Service for legitimate business purposes to communicate with employees, existing business relationships and existing customers.
 When the Service is used for marketing and promotional purposes, the Customer must be able to present evidence of permission from the destination mobile phone holder to receive messages on their mobile phone.
-Edgility will provide any expertise and advice in obtaining such permissions if the Customer requires such assistance.

 4. Edgility’s provision of the Service